-Over the past decade and more, Dr. Jack Rogers has been a leader in conducting research that has transformed the way seemingly separate neurodegenerative diseases are now viewed, revealing underlying common mechanisms at the genetic level.
-In doing so, Dr. Rogers and colleagues were the first scientists to identify a common therapeutic target—the Iron Response Element—on several of the genes that code for proteins implicated in neurodegeneration, findings which may successfully target the gene that encodes the amyloid precursor protein (APP) implicated in Alzheimer’s disease, and the gene that encodes the protein alpha synuclein in Parkinson’s disease.
+Over the past decade and more, Jack Rogers, PhD, has been a leader in conducting research that has transformed the way seemingly separate neurodegenerative diseases are now viewed, revealing underlying common mechanisms at the genetic level.
+In doing so, Dr. Rogers and colleagues were the first scientists to identify a common therapeutic target—the iron response element—on several of the genes that code for proteins implicated in neurodegeneration.
+These findings may successfully target the gene that encodes the amyloid precursor protein (APP) implicated in Alzheimer’s disease, and the gene that encodes the protein alpha synuclein in Parkinson’s disease.

 Positive results in these tests will enable progression to clinical trials and, hopefully, to the development of drugs with impact across the neurodegenerative disease spectrum.
 The idea is to develop blockers of the genes that produce the “culprit” proteins at the pass before they can cause nerve damage.
 Other possible clinical benefits of this research relate to the potential of dietary interventions to protect against this neuro-degeneration.

 See Dr. Rogers’ publications.

 The Iron Response Element, a common Neurodegenerative Disease Therapeutic Target.